John Whittingdale: Parliamentary career

 In 2012, Whittingdale was Chairman of the Joint Parliamentary Committee on Privacy and Injunctions.
 From 2012 to 2019 he was Vice Chair of the All Party Parliamentary Intellectual Property Group.

 Whittingdale was among the 175 MPs who voted against the Same-sex Marriage Bill in 2013.

 In 2014, Whittingdale along with six other Conservative MPs voted against the Equal Pay (Transparency) Bill which would require all companies with more than 250 employees to declare the gap in pay between the average male and average female salaries.

 At the 2015 general election, Whittingdale was re-elected as MP for Maldon with an increased vote share of 60.6% and an increased majority of 22,070.

 Whittingdale was in favour of Brexit during the 2016 EU membership referendum.
 Following the referendum, he was one of several Conservative MPs who signed a letter to Prime Minister Theresa May urging that the UK withdraw from both the European single market and the Customs Union.
 After the referendum, Whittingdale was a supporter of the Eurosceptic campaign Leave Means Leave.

 At the snap 2017 general election, Whittingdale was again re-elected with an increased vote share of 67.9% and an increased majority of 23,430.
 He was again re-elected at the 2019 general election with an increased vote share of 72% and an increased majority of 30,041.
 Whittingdale was again re-elected at the 2024 general election, with a decreased vote share of 38.9% and a decreased majority of 6,906.
+In a debate with the UK Parliament House of Commons in March 2024, Whittingdale expressed support for the Armenian refugees from Nagorno-Karabakh, citing the “humanitarian need to support refugees”, as well as supporting for closer relations with Armenia.